 In the vineyard that I visited, before the veraison period, leaf removal was applied, it means the leaves which covers the bunches were eliminated.
 This is done simply to increase the exposed sunlight in the bunches, especially in wine growing regions with less hours of sunlight.
 You can think the leaf thinning treatment as a way to take out the hidden treasures which the vines keep under their leaves, and show them to the sunlight!

-So I wish a happy veraison and maturing period to all the grapes all around the world!
+I wish a happy veraison and maturing period to all the grapes all around the world!
+Cheers!

 All images © 2015 by Neslihan IVIT.
 All rights reserved.